nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/NEW_KEYWORD.md

 ## Practice: Car Garage

 The learning objective of this exercise is to create a single object with the `new` operator.
-It will contain other objects.

 1. Write a function to be used as a template for creating a Garage object.
 1. The function should take no arguments.